To read part 2 of this blog, click [here].

 The Lee-Fendall House: Alexandria’s Historical Beacon

 Situated at 614 Oronoco Street in Alexandria, Virginia, the Lee-Fendall House is more than just an architectural marvel.
-Built-in 1785 by Phillip Richard Fendall, this historic tower narrates the tale of a man, his legacy, and the intricate tapestry of his life.
+Built-in 1785 by Philip Richard Fendall, this historic tower narrates the tale of a man, his legacy, and the intricate tapestry of his life.

 A Discovery That Piqued Curiosity